benckx/liquibase-jooq-codegen-example/README.md

 conn.commit()
 ```

-At this point, you have a H2 in-memory database with your Liquibase definition, in this example it means you have one
+At this point, you have a H2 in-memory database with your Liquibase definition, in this example it means you have
-table.
-Now, still inside the same Gradle task, we're going to connect to this database with jOOQ to generate the DAO
+created one table.

-code:
+Then connect to this H2 database with jOOQ to generate the DAO code:

 ```groovy
 import org.h2.Driver